MarceloLuisDantas/Sector-Seven/README.md

 ```

-After, run `sector --build` and `sector --run` again to compile and run your project. `sector --build` will compile all source files and generate a cache of all `.o` files, so unchanged files won't be recompiled.
+In the [example project](/test/build_bin/), runs `sector --build-run --force-build` to compile and run the example project. `sector --build-run` will compile all source files and generate a cache of all `.o` files, so unchanged files won't be recompiled, `--force-build` (if you want) will ignore all cache, and recompile every source file.

 ```
 $ sector --build